 Polyester is a popular fabric used in workout clothing and activewear because it is lightweight and breathable.
-Just how breathable is polyester?
-Very; it’s lightweight and water-repellent so moisture on your skin evaporates instead of soaking into the fabric.
-Does polyester remove sweat?
+But is polyester breathable, really?
+Yes – polyester is breathable; it’s lightweight and water-repellent so moisture on your skin evaporates instead of soaking into the fabric.
+Does polyester make you sweat, or remove sweat?
 Technically, no. But because it’s not absorbent, the sweat doesn’t absorb into the fabric.

 Downside: Polyester tends to retain odors and can even contribute to bacteria growth, which attributes to lingering odor after washing.

-Nylon is often used in activewear.
-It wicks away moisture and it also dries quickly should you break a sweat.
-Is nylon breathable?
+Given that Nylon is often used in activewear, you might wonder: is nylon breathable?
 It varies in breathability based on how the nylon is made or blended.
+Generally though, nylon wicks away moisture and it also dries quickly should you break a sweat.

 Downside: Nylon tends to retain odors.

-Does rayon make you sweat?
-No. It doesn’t cause you to sweat because it offers moderate breathability and has a silky texture.
-For the most part, it drapes nicely and dries quickly if you do sweat.
+When checking the labels of your clothes, you might notice that rayon is used a lot.
+This synthetic fiber has become common in clothing, but is rayon actually breathable – or will it make your sweat problems worse?
+Rayon doesn’t cause you to sweat because it offers moderate breathability and has a silky texture.
+For the most part, rayon also drapes nicely and dries quickly if you do sweat.